Old Dominion Freight Line: Foundation and early history

 Old Dominion Freight Line, Inc. traces its origins to 1934 when husband and wife Earl Congdon Sr. and Lillian Congdon (née Herbert) founded the company with a single straight truck running between Richmond and Norfolk, Virginia.
 The name is a reference to a common nickname for the Commonwealth of Virginia, the "Old Dominion."
-The company initially operated with Earl Sr. as its only driver, and the pair running business operations from their home.
+The company initially operated with Earl Sr. as its only driver, and with the pair running business operations from their home.
 Lillian served as an alternate driver if Earl Sr. was unavailable.

 Following passage of the Motor Carrier Act of 1935, the Interstate Commerce Commission (ICC) began regulating the trucking industry.
 ODFL was initially granted a Certificate of Public Convenience and Necessity (CPCN) by the ICC to transport interstate freight on their original route between Richmond and Norfolk, but this freight had to be destined for transit outside the state of Virginia either internationally or interstate.
 The only other type of shipments ODFL was allowed to carry were interline shipments, transiting freight along this route on behalf of other carriers who did not possess a CPCN for that route.

 The company moved its operations out of the Congdon's house into its terminal, a space outside a grocery store, in 1935.
 But, with that space lacking a loading dock, they moved again in 1936 to a facility with two truck bays.
 The facility was shared with Overnite Transportation with the two bays split between them.
 By the end of that year, ODFL was operating six tractor-trailers and 12 straight trucks and shortly thereafter moved to a dedicated seven-bay facility.

 Through the late 1930s, the company made several moves to remain solvent under regulation.
 These included wet leasing a significant portion of their fleet to the Manchester Board and Paper Co. in 1936 and unsuccessfully attempting to lease operating authority from Carter Brothers Express Lines in 1939 to expand ODFL's routes.
 An attempt by employees to unionize under the Teamsters Union was unsuccessful in 1939 after a three-month strike.
 Despite some challenges, the company remained profitable thorough the end of the decade, but used its proceeds to finance expansion.
 By 1940, ODFL had three service centers, 45 employees and 12 drivers.

 In 1940, the company's drivers were successfully unionized under the Teamsters, this time supported by Earl Sr., at the behest of a large customer.
 In the 1940s, ODFL switched from a navy blue and red livery for its tractors to the dark green color, which it continued to use throughout its history.
 The reason for the change was that it had purchased vehicles from International Harvester, which were delivered dark green.
 Instead of repainting the new trucks to match its older trucks, ODFL chose to repaint the older trucks to match the new ones.